 - PowerShell Module: PackageManagement

-You can find a technical overview and a demo of the scripts, along with a video demo, on our ConfigMgr-docs site.
+You can find a technical overview and a demo of the scripts, alternative methods, along with a video demo, on our ConfigMgr-docs site.

 Each script’s integration into the task sequence is quite simple.
 In the version that grabs everything from the internet, you simply paste the script contents into the Run PowerShell Script embedded script feature and supply the -ModuleName parameter.